-Other than that preemie is given birth to before the normal date they’re supposed to come to the world, they still face some health issues which makes them ideal for NICU.
+Other than that preemies are given birth to before the normal date they’re supposed to come into the world, and they still face some health issues which makes them ideal for NICU.
 These health issues must be monitored and treated before they can go home.
 The issues include

 A condition that causes the skin, eyes, and feces to turn yellow.
 This is a condition that is caused by either prematurity or feeding issues.